aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 2: Create the load balancer

-In this section, you will create an internal Standard SKU load balancer.
+In this task, you will create an internal Standard SKU load balancer.
 The reason we are creating a Standard SKU load balancer here in the exercise, instead of a Basic SKU load balance, is for later exercises that require a Standard SKU version of the load balancer.

-1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Load Balancers**, and then select **Load Balancers** under services.
+1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Load Balancers (1)**, and then select **Load Balancers (2)** under services.

    ![](../media/lab8-image1.png)